Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 Our first experiments focus on the ability of different frequency oracles and their variants to estimate frequencies.
 We are mainly interested in measuring the mean squared error (MSE) of the frequencies estimated over the whole domain i.e., $\frac{1}{d} \sum_{x \in \mathcal{D}} (\hat{f}(x) - f(x))^2$, which also serves as an empirical estimation of the variance.

 All experiments were implemented in Python 3.7.4 and run on a Windows PC, with an AMD Ryzen 5 3600 3.6GHz CPU and 16GB of RAM.
 The code is publicly available \footnote{\url{https://github.com/Samuel-Maddock/pure-LDP}}.
 Unless stated otherwise all, experiments were run 5 times with their results averaged.
-We test the frequency oracles mainly on synthetic data generated from a Zipf distribution with skewness $s=1.1$.
+We test the frequency oracles mainly on synthetic data generated from a Zipf distribution with skewness $s=1.1$ \footnote{ Additional experiments (not shown) used other input distributions, and did not change our conclusions, although more uniform inputs lead to lower accuracy. }